hicapacity/hicapacity-site/about.markdown

 > [Hackerspaces](http://en.wikipedia.org/wiki/Hackerspace) are community-operated physical places, where people can meet and work on their projects. (from http://hackerspaces.org)

-While you typically need some type of critical mass to get a physical space, for the past few months, we've been primarily focused on organizing the local communities.
  Initially, we focused on electronics, but we've quickly realized that there's no reason to be so specialized.
 We're branching out, reaching out to those passionate about fostering an environment that creates value, and forming "Community Nights".

 **So what is a Community Night?**